-When applying for an Australian trade mark it is important to ensure your trade mark description and classes accurately reflects of the goods or services you intend to use your trade mark on.
+When applying for an Australian trade mark it is important to ensure your trade mark description and classes accurately reflect the goods or services for which you intend to use your trade mark.
 By investing in protecting your brand today, you can avoid the costly and uncertain exercise of preventing unauthorised use of your unregistered trade mark in the future.
 We are experienced in intellectual property matters and can work with you to ensure your trade mark is registered in the appropriate class or classes, and to respond to any opposition to the proposed registration.
 We are also able to assist with trade mark and copyright disputes.

 If you or someone you know wants more information or needs help or advice regarding trade marks, please contact us on (02) 9963 9800 or via our contact form.